Privatehive/gcp-hosted-github-runner/README.md

 #### The VM Instance immediately stops after it was created without processing a workflow job

 The VM will shoutdown itself if the registration at the GitHub runner group fails.
 This can be caused by:
-* An invalid/expired runner registration token.
+* An invalid/expired runner registration token (if token registration is performed).
 * A typo in the GitHub Organization name.
 Check the Terraform variable `github_organization` for typos.
 * A not existing GitHub runner group within the Organization.
 Check the Terraform variable `github_runner_group` for typos.